fatrex/jquery-goup/README.md

 </script>
 ```

+### Demo
+Yeah!
+You can see a live demo [here](http://ryuk87.github.io/jquery-goup/): http://ryuk87.github.io/jquery-goup/

 ### Options
 In this first version there are a few options that you can use to make this little thing suits your needs: